-- 80% of patients said the GP was good at listening to them compared to the clinical commissioning group (CCG) average of 84% and the national average of 89%. - 80% of patients said the GP gave them enough time compared to the CCG average of 80% and the national average of 87%. - 95% of patients said they had confidence and trust in the last GP they saw compared to the CCG average of 92% and the national average of 95%.
+- 89% of patients said the GP was good at listening to them compared to the Clinical Commissioning Group (CCG) average of 91% and the national average of 89%. - 88% of patients said the GP gave them enough time compared to the CCG average of 89% and national average of 87%. - 96% of patients said they had confidence and trust in the last GP they saw compared to the CCG average of 96% and the national average of 95%. - 83% of patients said the last GP they spoke to was good at treating them with care and concern compared to the CCG average of 87% and the national average of 85%.

-- 81% of patients said the last GP they spoke to was good at treating them with care and concern compared to the national average of 85%. - 85% of patients said the last nurse they spoke to was good at treating them with care and concern compared to the national average of 91%. - 75% of patients said they found the receptionists at the practice helpful compared to the CCG average of 82% and the national average of 87%.
+- 84% of patients said the last nurse they spoke to was good at treating them with care and concern compared to the CCG average of 90% to the national average of 91%. - 84% of patients said they found the receptionists at the practice helpful compared to the CCG average of 88% and the national average of 87%.